 HOW FAR WILL YOU WALK FOR WHALES?

 Whales migrate thousands of miles each year – a huge distance for us as individuals but, together, we can walk the equivalent of a whale migration and raise vital funds to protect whales.
+Walking is good for our mental and physical well-being too!

 Walk for an hour or a day; complete your walk over a week, month or several weeks.
 Could you cover the equivalent of the Cotswold Way (102 miles) or the South West Coastal Path (630 miles).
 How about Lands End to John O'Groats - an impressive 837 miles?
 If you're dreaming of going further afield, a virtual Santiago de Compostela trail would see you clocking up 585 miles.

 It's easy to create routes, keep track of distances and create teams or clubs by linking your JustGiving page to Strava.
+If you don't want to set up your own JustGiving page, ask sponsors to donate to our WDC page and leave a message for you there instead.

 We’ll add the distance you walk to our Great Migration total and, collectively, we will walk hundreds, if not thousands, of miles!